UC-ConSERT/Janes/README.md

 Tuturuautu no dup doesn't exist.
 Markdup instead?
 Using Markdup:cat
 -
  Still struggling with no index found.
+Next step, re index from fixing index script
-Next step, index then run mosdepth straight away?
+ - could try index then run mosdepth straight away?
 Is is sorted ok?
 - Rerun python at bottom wih correct file location CR02 needs to have stats rerun from 3_alignment_tidyup_tuturuatu_2.sh